NavyaG-lab/Tech-writer/onboarding/introduction.md

 #### 1. Scale the Cluster

-`sabesp --aurora-stack=cantareira-dev jobs create prod scale-ec2-/suffix/ SLAVE_TYPE=/suffix/ NODE_COUNT=16 INSTANCE_TYPE=m4.2xlarge --job-version="scale_cluster=21d67a5" --filename scale-ec2 --check`
+`sabesp --aurora-stack=cantareira-dev jobs create prod scale-ec2-/suffix/ SLAVE_TYPE=/suffix/ NODE_COUNT=100 INSTANCE_TYPE=m4.2xlarge --job-version="scale_cluster=21d67a5" --filename scale-ec2 --check`

 This command basic translates to using the `scale-ec2` definition on aurora-jobs We're going to create the scale-up job that with 16 instances and using the version `d749aa4`, all those binds `VAR=value` translates to binds on the aurora-jobs those binds replace the mustaches `{{}}` in the file.

 You can check if the instances are running on the AWS Console: https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:tag:Name=cantareira-dev-mesos-on-demand-;sort=instanceId

+**IMPORTANT** Don't forget to scale down (step 3) after you are done running Itaipu.
+Leaving the cluster up is very expensive.

 #### 2. Run Itaipu